onqlavelabs/onqlave.docs/docs/guides/web-app-guide/platform/account.md

 ## **Description**

-This section will help you manage your account information divided into three sub-sections:
+This section will help you manage your account information divided into three subsections:

 - Profile
 - Security
 - Organization

 ## **Account Profile**